 CEO and Chairman of VINCI Energies, VINCI Energies

-Ethical standards, safety and recruitment are a crucial focus at VINCI Energies.
-What part do they play in the life of the business units?
+Safety and recruitment are a crucial focus at VINCI Energies.
+What were the main events in 2017?